codecov/migrate/README.md

 This repository is comprised of two major components

 1. Scripts to provide a highly automated upgrade path for those that utilize a standard Dockerized install of Codecov Enterprise.
-2. Source code and text to support those users who wish to upgrade and don't have a standard Dockerized install of Codecov Enterprise
+2. Source code and text to support those users who wish to upgrade and don't have a standard Dockerized install of Codecov Enterprise (e.g., Kubernetes)

 If you feel like you fit into some other category but still wish to upgrade, please contact us!

 ### How do I know if my install is "standard"?

-If you've followed the [Docker install instructions](https://docs.codecov.io/docs/deploying-with-docker) in Codecov's documentation, then odds are your install is standard.
+If the original implementer of Codecov at your company used [Docker install instructions](https://docs.codecov.io/docs/deploying-with-docker) in Codecov's documentation, it's likely your install is standard.
 Put more specifically:

 1. `docker-compose up` starts codecov enterprise
 2. Your docker-compose.yml file is unmodified
-3. You have made no significant changes to the nginx configuration of Codecov Enterprise.
+3. No significant changes have been made to the nginx configuration of Codecov Enterprise.

 If you need to compare your install to Codecov Enterprise's default, you can always compare the [docker-compose.yml](https://raw.githubusercontent.com/codecov/enterprise/master/compose-assets/docker-compose.yml) and [nginx.config](https://raw.githubusercontent.com/codecov/enterprise/master/compose-assets/nginx.config) files to look for any major changes.

 If your setup varies from the standard Docker install, please contact us at support@codecov.io to discuss other potential upgrade paths.

-## My Install uses Docker and is Standard, what Next?
+## My Install uses Docker and is standard, what next?

 First, **backup everything**.
 The migration scripts have a helper method to assist with backups, but if you already have your own process in place to generate database and file archive backups, make sure those backups are up to date and can be used to recover if necessary.